 Do I have to wear a cap after a hair transplant?

-You should wear a cap if you are going outside your home in the first 2 weeks following your transplant.
+You should wear a cap when you go outside your home in the first 2 weeks after your transplant.
 This is often the case for patients who are going to the supermarket, walking their dog or seeing friends and family.

 How do I put my cap on after my hair transplant?

-Your Surgeon will show you how to wear your cap after your surgery ensuring it doesn’t sit on your transplanted hair.
-The key is putting the cap on in a manner whereby the cap sits around the transplanted area.
+Your Surgeon will show you how to wear your cap after your surgery to ensure it doesn’t sit on your transplanted hair.
+The key is to put the cap on so that it sits around the transplanted area.
 When taking the cap off be careful not to drag the cap over transplanted grafts.

 What style of cap can I wear?